Kffaruk/practice-c-programming/README.md

    }
    ```

-Variables are used to store and manipulate data within a C program.
-When declaring a variable, you specify its data type, a name, and an optional initial value.
-Variable names must be unique within a scope (a block of code).
-Examples of variable declarations:

 - `int age;` (Declares an integer variable named `age`.)
 - `float salary = 5000.50;` (Declares a floating-point variable named `salary` and assigns it an initial value.)